B4tuhanY1lmaz/Dell-Optiplex-7050-Hackintosh/README.md

 ![About This Mac](images/aboutmac.png)

-- Intel i7-7700 CPU (Not the T version, the full desktop 65W version) (I don't think the CPU matters, they're all relatively the same)
+- Intel i7-7700 CPU
-- 16GB RAM DDR4 Samsung 2666 MHz, but running at 2400 MHz, because Intel limits the speed
+- 16GB RAM DDR4 Kingston 2400 MHz
-- Intel HD Graphics 630 1536 MB
-- Sabrent Rocket 512GB in the NVMe slot
-- Samsung 860 QVO 1TB in the SATA slot
+- AMD R7 450 (Shows up as HD 8830M but works without any problem)
+- WD Blue 1TB HDD
+- TP-Link Archer T2u Nano Wifi
-- Dell DW1560 802.11ac WiFi + Bluetooth 4.0 LE
+- TP-Link UB400 Bluetooth
 - Intel I219-LM Gigabit Ethernet
 - Integrated speaker at the front, works perfectly with `alcid=11`
-- 1 Displayport 1.2
-- 1 HDMI 1.4
 - 1 addon Displayport port, works in Windows, doesn't work in macOS, came with the specific Optiplex I bought
 - 1 USB-C Port and 1 USB-A port at the front
 - 1 headphone jack and 1 microphone port at the front
 - 4 USB-A ports at the back
-- 130 watt Dell power supply
+- 240 watt Dell power supply

 ## What works and what doesn't